Delegate sXFI & LPT

 Any user who has sXFI or LPT on his account's balance can delegate his coins/tokens to one or multiple validators (though a single sXFI or LPT cannot be used twice).

-To find validators and delegate you can use our explorer and wallet, or use dncli:
+To find validators and delegate you can use our and , or use dncli:

 See the list of validators: